Reyna221b/easy-shop/README.md

 # Easy-Shop Application

 ## What is easy shop?
 It is an application/ online store named easy shop.
 I assisted with the project by fixing bugs and adding new features.
-The website uses consist of Sring Boot API and a MySQL database for storage.
+The website consist of Sring Boot API and a MySQL database for storage.
 The purpose of this project was to have a functioning website that allows the user to login in and register, browse categories and filter through options.
 We mainly worked on fixing the API's.

 ## Application Screens
 >The First two images are the categories controller and the sql categoriesDao.
 Those two classes are ones I heavily worked on to get part of the website displaying correctly.